Barefoot Holistics | Reflexology in Albany WA

 Man standing barefoot on a rock, showing balance and foot awareness on a natural surface

-Why the feet play such an influential role
+Why the feet matter

 Close-up of feet walking along a tightrope demonstrating balance, stability and proprioception